sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Is Teammates available for all SendGrid pricing plans?
 {% endanchor %}

-Yes!
-Teammates is available for users on all SendGrid pricing plans.
+{% warning %}
+SendGrid is releasing the Teammates Beta to users on each pricing plan in phases.
+If you do not immediately have access to Teammates, you will shortly.
+Stay tuned!
+{% endwarning %}

 {% anchor h2 %}
 Is there an additional fee to use Teammates?